esek/nyilund/src/content/faq/en/5-studentlund.md

 ---
 title: "How do memberships work?
-What is Studentlund?
-TLTH?"
+When do I need to be a member of Studentlund and TLTH?"
 ---
 In order to attend any events at nations or get accomodation at AF Bostäder, you need to be a member of <a href="https://www.studentlund.se/en/">Studentlund</a> where you have to join a nation.